-Our ability to have access to insurance programs for directors and officers may be curtailed, which may adversely affect our ability to retain and attract directors and officers.
+Our ability to maintain our directors' and officers' insurance may be curtailed, which may adversely affect our ability to retain and attract directors and officers.

-In recent years we have experienced difficulties in obtaining directors & officers' insurance on reasonable terms as result of a tightening insurance market.
+In recent years we have experienced difficulties in obtaining directors' and officers' insurance on reasonable terms as result of a tightening insurance market.
 If we are unable to continue to obtain directors & officers' insurance or in limits of coverage sufficient to satisfy our indemnification obligations to our directors and officers, we may be unable to retain such directors and officers and have limited ability to attract replacements.